gcanti/fp-ts/docs/Map.md

 ## valuesSet

-Get a Set of the values contained in a Map (does not sort values)
+Get a set of the values contained in a map (does not sort values)

 **Signature** (function) [Source](https://github.com/gcanti/fp-ts/blob/master/src/Map.ts#L148-L171)